 Fiscal Year 10 Mill Match

 2012 \$2,803,480

 2013 \$3,300,863

 2014 \$4,009,839

 2015 \$2,781,080

 2016 \$3,001,960

 2017 \$3,271,940

+2018 \$3,280,630

-- A decrease in ADM from FY 16 of 95.70 resulted in an actual decrease of 4.84 State Funded units.
-The reduction in state funds coupled with economic conditions will call for program cuts, larger class sizes, shortened contract days, or other losses of State Revenue for FY 2017 and years following. - We are anticipating no additional State Revenue in the coming years, and must plan accordingly.
+- A decrease in ADM from fiscal year 17 of 41.30 resulted in an actual decrease of 3.44 State Funded units.
+The reduction in state funds coupled with economic conditions will call for program cuts, larger class sizes, shortened contract days, or other losses of State Revenue for fiscal year 2018 and years following. - We are anticipating no additional State Revenue in the coming years, and must plan accordingly.
 The increase in the cost of benefits will be a factor to consider when budgeting for the future.
 The loss of State-Funded Teacher units will create a hardship from classroom to boardroom.
 Continuous lack of adequate funding for our educators will hamper any efforts to recruit the best teachers for our students. - Our student enrollment continues to decline which causes a reduction in "earned teacher units" based on average daily membership.
 The loss of state funds for teacher salaries and benefits and related budget items causes the Board to reduce further our workforce, increase class sizes, or cut currently offered programs in an effort to maintain "locally funded teacher units" at a level that can be supported by local revenue.